-Partnerships and collaboration with key players in the watershed are essential for best managing the changing and relatively urbanized Stony Brook watershed.
-The Cambridge Water Department is continuously reaching out and fostering new partnerships with parties that are interested in maintaining quality in the watershed.
+Partnerships and collaboration with key watershed stakeholders are essential for best managing Cambridge watershed development/urbanization.
+The Cambridge Water Department is continuously reaching out and partnering with those who prioritize protecting natural resources.

 Local Business Partnerships

-In an already urbanized watershed, re-development can be a helpful tool for mitigating stormwater impacts.
-Newer, "green infrastructure" technologies such as infiltration basins, rain gardens, and constructed wetlands, as well as oldies-but-goodies such as retention/detention ponds, can help increase the travel time for rainwater runoff and can filter out many pollutants before they reach our reservoirs.
-Stormwater best management practices (BMPs) during construction can help limit the amount of eroded material associated with construction processes that escape into water resources.
-CWD involvement with current and future developments helps ensure that these best management practices for stormwater control and treatment are implemented throughout the watershed.
-Additionally, data collected from densely developed subbasins "Industrial Brook" and "WA-17", illustrate the effects of impervious surfaces on water quality.
-This data is used to help increase local awareness with the ultimate goal of long-term cooperation in improving the stormwater quality of the watershed.
+In an already urbanized watershed, redevelopment can be a helpful tool for mitigating stormwater impacts.
+Newer "green infrastructure" technologies such as infiltration basins, rain gardens, and constructed wetlands, as well as older retention/detention ponds, can help increase the travel time for rainwater runoff and can filter out many pollutants before they reach our reservoirs.
+Early Cambridge Water Department involvement with current and future developments helps ensure that project goals support the City’s water supply protection interests.
+If conflicts are identified, they can be addressed early in the planning stages which reduces project costs and minimizes development impacts to water resources.

-Since the 1990s, CWD has been working in collaboration with the USGS on instantaneous data collection in the three reservoirs and key tributaries throughout the watershed.
-The CWD and USGS have constructed equipment stations that house automated monitoring equipment at these key stations that record water quality data, water elevation and flow, precipitation, and water supply capacity in the reservoirs.
-There are also automated water sampling devices at these stations that can take samples based on changes in flow or precipitation.
-The stations upload data on a near-real-time basis to the Internet so that watershed staff can track changes and trends in water quality and quantity.
-In addition, these stations serve as early warning systems of changes in water quality should anomalous water quality data be displayed.
-Staff can detect these changes by viewing the data on the Internet and respond by visiting the stations in the field if necessary.
+Since the 1990s, the Cambridge Water Department has been collaborating with the USGS on data collection in the three reservoirs and key tributaries throughout the watershed.
+The Cambridge Water Department and USGS have constructed equipment enclosures that house automated monitoring equipment to record water quality data, water elevation and flow, precipitation, and water supply capacity in the reservoirs.
+There are also automated water sampling devices at some stations that are programmed to sample a storm event from start to finish.
+The stations upload data on a near-real-time basis to the USGS’s web-based National Water Information System (NWIS) so that Watershed Division staff can track changes and trends in water quality and quantity.
+In addition, these stations serve as early warning systems of changes in water quality should unanticipated water quality data be displayed.

 USGS technicians monitoring water quality below the Stony Brook Reservoir.